 A web admin user interface to manage and get insights into web applications, data analysis, virtual machines, datastore, databases, networking, and developer services relating to ePHI.
+Permissions are granted by setting policies that grant roles to a user, group, or service account.

-- Permissions are granted by setting policies that grant roles to a user, group, or service account. - In addition to the primitive roles, which are Owner, Editor, and Viewer, it allows granting Error Reporting roles to the users of a project. - Writes System Event audit logs, containing log entries for when GCE performs a system event.
+- In addition to the primitive roles, which are Owner, Editor, and Viewer, it allows granting Error Reporting roles to the users of a project. - Writes System Event audit logs, containing log entries for when GCE performs a system event.
 It also writes audit logs for Admin Activity, which includes operations that modify the configuration or metadata of a resource.
 Both features are provided by default. - Uses GCP IAM to configure permissions and roles for users, groups, and service accounts that are supported by Stackdriver Trace.
 Also allows creation of custom roles with Stackdriver Trace permissions. - Writes System Event audit logs containing log entries for when GCE performs a system event. - If explicitly requested, it can write audit logs for Data Access, which record API calls that create, modify, or read user-provided data. - Controls access to profiling activities in Google Cloud Platform projects by using GCP IAM roles and permissions. - Writes System Event audit logs, containing log entries for when Compute Engine performs a system event.
 Profiler provides these logs by default. - Data Access audit logs record API calls that create, modify, or read user-provided data. - Provides the ability to create and manage cloud resources that are configured with the proper privacy and security settings with simple templates and config files. - Provides the ability to add users as a project team member and grant them the appropriate IAM roles.
 IAM supports both predefined and primitive roles for Deployment Manager. - Connects to your virtual machine instances via SSH directly from the browser. - Offers a single place to understand activities happening in cloud applications.
-Also enables tracking down issues and audit access. - Allows to manage and audit co-workers access to project resources.
+Also enables tracking down issues and audit access. - Allows to manage and audit co-workers' access to project resources.

 Category Products & Services Privacy & Security Features Developer tools Google Container Registry A centralized place to store, manage, and secure Docker images.
 Container Registry can be used to more rapidly deploy applications handling ePHI.
 Provides quick access to secure private Docker image storage and allows to maintain control over who can access, view, or download images.
 In-depth scanning feature detects vulnerabilities in early stages of the software deployment cycle and helps ensure that container images are safe to deploy.
 In addition, constantly refreshed vulnerability database helps ensure that scans find the latest malware and other advanced threats.
 Google Cloud Source Repositories A single place hosted on GCP for a team to store, manage, and track code.
 Cloud Source Repositories can also be used to more rapidly develop applications that meet the privacy and security rules for ePHI.
 Enables security key detection to block git push transactions that contain sensitive information, in order to improve the security of source code.
 Provides automatic logging via Stackdriver Logging to help data access tracking and troubleshooting.
 Is integrated with GitHub and Bitbucket.
-Internet of things Google Cloud IoT Core A fully managed service to easily and securely connect, manage, and ingest data from globally dispersed devices, with robust security features.
-Provides per-device public/private key authentication using access tokens.
-This feature limits the surface area of an attack, because a compromised key would affect only a single device and not the whole fleet.
-Supports digital signature-based authentication for RSA or Elliptic Curve signed tokens, with enforcement for key sizes.
-Provides support to rotate keys per device by allowing concurrent keys to be registered, and setting expiration time per credential.
-Provides a secure TLA protocol to communicate across a network.
-Maintains Cloud IoT Core API access controlled by Cloud IAM roles and permissions.